'Frankenstein dinosaur' enigma solved

 The researchers, from Cambridge and London's Natural History Museum, analyzed more than 450 anatomical characteristics of early dinosaurs to find the right place for the Chilesaurus in the dinosaur family tree.

-At an earlier point, scientists had thought Chilesaurus belonged to the Theropoda, the 'lizard-hipped' group of dinosaurs that includes Tyrannosaurus.
+At an earlier point, scientists had thought Chilesaurus belonged to the Theropoda, the "lizard-hipped" group of dinosaurs that includes Tyrannosaurus.
 But the latest study, published in the Royal Society's Biology Letters journal, suggests that the dinosaur is in fact a very early member of a group called the Ornithischia, a "bird-hipped" group that includes dinosaurs such as the Stegosaurus and Triceratops.

 The Chilesaurus shares the inverted hip structure of the Ornithischia group, which allowed for complex digestive systems.
 In turn, this digestive system led to larger plant-eaters evolving.
 But the Chilesaurus lacked the distinctive beak that other dinosaurs classified as Ornithischia have for eating, making it a likely transitional dinosaur that fills the gap between the two different groups.